 Like garlic, probiotics also help stimulate natural killer cells and lymphocytes.
-Researchers have suggested that supplementing with probiotics in infancy could help prevent immune-mediated diseases in childhood, and perhaps even in pregnancy.
-Other studies have found that probiotics help tame inflammation in the gut, which may provide a better environment for the immune system (which resides largely in the gut).
+Researchers have suggested that supplementing with probiotics in infancy could help prevent immune-mediated diseases in childhood and perhaps even during pregnancy.
+Other studies have found that probiotics help tame inflammation in the gut, which may provide a better environment for the immune system, which resides largely in the gut.

-These healthy grains contain beta-glucan, which is a type of fiber that has antioxidant and antimicrobial properties, but has also shown in many studies to help boost the immune system.
+These healthy grains contain beta-glucan, which is a type of fiber that has antioxidant and antimicrobial properties and has also shown in many studies to help boost the immune system.

 Other studies have found that beta-glucan can help lower blood sugar levels and control cholesterol.
 Subjects who regularly consume the grain had healthier numbers in these areas.

 Mushrooms, like oats, have beta-glucan, but they are of a slightly different type.
 Nevertheless, these compounds plus other nutrients in mushrooms can help you keep the doctor away.